Ranks and insignia of Royal Danish Army

-The Ranks and insignia of Royal Danish Army follows the NATO system of ranks and insignia, as does the rest of the Danish Defence.
+The ranks and insignia of Royal Danish Army follows the NATO system of ranks and insignia, as does the rest of the Danish Defence.
 The ranks are based around German and French military terms.

 Current ranks

 The current insignia for the Royal Danish Army was introduced along with the introduction of the MultiCam uniform.
 This sand coloured insignia replaced the older standard green slip-on and all other special slip-ons.

 Officers

+The officers can be split into two groups: the leadership level (OF-9–OF-4) and the management level (OF-3–OF-1).

-The highest officer's rank is OF-9 (General) which is reserved for the Chief of Defence (only when this seat is occupied by an army officer).
-Similarly, OF-8 (Lieutenant general) is reserved for the Vice Chief of Defence).
-OF-7 (Major general) is used by the Chief of the Royal Danish Army and OF-6 (Brigadegeneral) by the chief of a brigade as well as keepers of high-office positions.
+The highest rank is General which is reserved for the Monarch and Chief of Defence (only when this seat is occupied by an army/air force officer).
+Lieutenant general is reserved for the Chief of the Defense Staff and the Chief of Acquisition, previously the Chief of the Royal Danish Army, which is now a Major general.
+Other major generals include Commander, Joint Arctic Command, Commander, Special Operations Command and Chief of Defence Estate Agency.
+Brigade general is usually the chief of a brigade as well as keepers of high-office positions.

-Medical personnel

-Insignia used by physicians, dentists and veterinarians.